Rach-Gee/Am-I-a-Joke-to-you/README.md

 ## Features

-User auth.
-Posting jokes, catagory as well as leave review's with visual indicators.
+User authentication.
+Posting jokes, catagory as well as leave reviews with visual indicators.

 ## How to Contribute